influxdata/docs-v2/content/influxdb/cloud-iox/limit.md

 {{% /expand %}}
 {{< /expand-wrapper >}}

-Limit the results to the first 6 rows:
+### Sort and limit results

+Use the `ORDER BY` and `LIMIT` clauses to first sort results by specified columns, then limit the sorted results by a specified number.

 ```sql
 SELECT "water_level","location", "time"